 This is because the spoofers’ goal is to fool people into thinking they’re someone else.
 If the recipient blocks your number, it’s harder for scammers to carry out this deception.

 You can also leave a voicemail on their phone explaining the situation and suggesting that they block your number.
 Please be very polite and apologetic, as this can be a confusing situation.

 3. Seek Protection From Your Network Carrier

-Another important step in stopping phone number spoofing is: seeking protection from your network service provider.
+Another important step in stopping phone number spoofing is: seeking protection from your network service provider, or exploring solutions provided by VoIP software providers.
 You want to make sure that they’re aware of what’s happening and how their help can be helpful.

 Once you’ve contacted your service provider, they’ll want to know what’s going on so they can get started on protecting your phone.
 You’ll need to provide them with some information about yourself and about how this issue affects you—your age, location, and contact information will all be relevant here.
 They may ask for more information at this time as well once they have a better understanding of what’s happening with your phone number.

 Some carriers like AT&T offer advanced phone number spoofing protection in their paid subscriptions.
 Some additional features of the plan include VoIP software, reverse number lookup and a call log that lets you see all incoming and outgoing calls in detail.

 4. File a Complaint with FCC

 If you believe that your phone number has been spoofed and you want to stop it, then you can file a complaint with the Federal Communications Commission (FCC) Consumer Complaint Center.

 The FCC is responsible for regulating interstate and international communications by radio, wire, satellite, and cable in the U.S. Therefore, filing a complaint with them will allow you to take action against the perpetrator of this crime.